mjbright/LinuxConEU-ContainerOrchestration/ContainerConEU2016_Pres.md

 .right-column[

-Arguably the most production ready orchestration today, exists since 2009.
+The most proven orchestrator today, exists since 2009.

 Can scale to ~ 10,000 nodes.